Tonztech.com is a real and functioning website, but I would not treat it as a strong technology authority.

 Final Overall Rating: 3.5 / 10

-Tonztech com is not a scam, but it is not a trusted tech authority either.
+Tonztech.com is not clearly a scam, but it is also not a strong technology authority.

 Discussion